SkillHeaven/RunePy/README.md

 ## Configuration

-Default key bindings are defined in ``config.json`` at the repository root.
+Default key bindings are defined in ``json/config.json``.
 Edit this file to customize the controls that are initially loaded by both the game and the editor.

 ## License